Spring Training Connection

 Location

 Surprise Stadium is the centerpiece of the city's Surprise Recreation Campus, a 132-acre complex that includes a little bit of everything.
-In addition to baseball practice facilities, the complex is home to the city's aquatic center, tennis complex, regional library and an art museum, all of which are across the street from the stadium's main entrance.
+In addition to baseball practice facilities, the campus is home to the city's aquatic center, tennis complex, community park, and a regional library, all of which are across the street from the stadium's main entrance.

 Directions